The Website The Birds Maps Virtual Tour Email us

-Early Spring Date: April 24 Late Spring Date: May 31 Most Frequently Seen: May 12-21
+Early Spring Date: April 24 Late Spring Date: May 31 Best Dates to See in Spring: May 7-21

-Blackburnian Warblers are one of the most sought-after species at Monticello Park each spring.
-They are not common, and the best time to see one is during the third week in May.
+Spring: Blackburnian Warblers are one of the most sought-after species at Monticello Park.
+They are not common, and the best time to see one is during the second and third weeks in May.
 Blackburnians have a long migration in terms of time and distance.
 They winter in the northern part of South America and nest in conifer and mixed forests in Canada, the northern United States, and the Appalachian Mountains.

 Where to See Them in the Park